mandeepairborne/samweb/index.md

 Edit a bit of metadata and tweak some of the included graphics and have a blog up in minutes!

+- Pretty, yet lightweight.
+No JavaScript are used.
 - Proper favicon for modern browsers and Apple device icons.
-- Mastodon, Facebook and other social media meta cards for easy sharing.
+- Mastodon, Lemmy and other social media meta cards for easy sharing.
 Try [Share Preview](https://apps.gnome.org/app/com.rafaelmardojai.SharePreview) to test.
 - Local copy of the amazing [Inter font](https://rsms.me/inter/).
 No slowdowns pulling from external hosting.
-- Mobile friendly, dark variant included.
+- Mobile friendly, with proper dark variant included.
+- [jekyll-compress-html](https://github.com/penibelst/jekyll-compress-html) and [jekyll-loading-lazy](https://github.com/gildesmarais/jekyll-loading-lazy) are included for better experience on slow networks.
+- [Mastodon-powered comments](https://cassidyjames.com/blog/fediverse-blog-comments-mastodon).
+Comment using any ActivityPub service by replying to Mastodon post.

+> See [demo](demo) for showcase of all Duckquill possibilities.
+Oh and [comments demo](comments) for showcase of Mastodon-powered comments.

 Make yourself a cup of your <abbr title="Coffee, tea, or water">favorite drink</abbr> and let's start!